⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 What's the best alternative to Strong app?

 The best alternative depends on your needs.
-PRPath is best if you want AI coaching alongside tracking.
-Hevy is best if you want social features and a free option.
+PRPath is best if you want a conversational AI coach, nutrition tracking, and fasting tools alongside logging.
+Hevy is best if you want social features and the cheapest paid tier.
 JEFIT is best if you want extensive exercise libraries and workout templates.